 Sometimes all it takes is a suggestion or a new perspective to jump-start your improvisation skills or give your solos a new lease of life, especially if you’re stuck in a rut.
-As guitarists we tend to fixate on scales, technique and chops when there are far more important areas to pursue when it comes to improvisation.
-In this article we get into some of the subtleties of improvisation and how to apply it to your playing to get better results.
+As guitarists we tend to fixate on scales, technique, and chops when there are far more important areas to pursue when it comes to soloing.
+In this article we get into some of the subtleties of improvisation with 10 soloing tips and how to apply them to your playing to get better results.

 Scales are the Alphabet

 Talking of scales, our first soloing tip has to do with an unhealthy fixation on 3NPS, CAGED or any other kind of scale system can stagnate your soloing abilities because if you think about it, scales are to music as the alphabet is to language learning: a convenient way of presenting and ordering information, but one that must be brought to life by the player or speaker.
 The most critical element of learning scales is transferring the pattern you’re studying onto the guitar neck; once this is achieved, you’re free to start bringing it life (continuing to run the scale pattern becomes a technical exercise).
 If you compare this to language learning, it’s when letters form words and sentences are made.
 In other words, to make use of a scale you must be able to manipulate its component parts and turn it into something coherent such as a lick or phrase.